gunjandatta/blog/_posts/2020/2020-03-26-typescript-and-datatables.net.md

 ### How to Use DataTables

 To apply the DataTables.net plugin to a table, all you need to do is reference the jQuery library from the gd-sprest-bs library.
 The DataTables.net plugin has already been applied to it, so the __DataTable__ function is available.

+The code example below will create a BootStrap table and apply the datatable plugin to it.

 ```ts
 import { Components, jQuery } from "gd-sprest-bs";